amand33p/to-view-list/README.md

 # ToViewList | MERN

-A MERN stack app for management of videos/articles, you've watched/read or planning to do.
+A MERN stack app to keep track of online stuff, which you may want to view.

 ## Demo